coosmiin/coosmiin.github.io/_posts/[date]-notes-on-az-204-developing-solutions-for-azure-certification.md

 	- Resources - Specify the resources to deploy.
 	- Outputs - Return values from the deployed resources.

+	Example: to deploy a VM (in a new virtual network with a single subnet) using ARM template with C# you need the following files:
+	- CreateVMTemplate.json
+	- Parameters.json
+	- azureauth.properties

 	After creating your template, you may wish to share it with other users in your organization.
 Template specs enable you to store a template as a resource type.

 	Commands: